pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit regularly-scan-for-drowning >}}

+Now, there are two things to fix here.
+The first is easy, we need to make sure that we run this and ``start_playing`` in the correct order.
+They both run when a ``start playing`` message is received, but we can't be sure which of them runs first, and if ``watch_for_water`` were to run first then ``start_playing`` would not have had a chance to set ``game_running`` yet and so the loop in ``watch_for_water`` would end and the bunny wouldn't be checking if it should drown.
+We can fix that easily, because we made sure that  ``start_playing`` sets ``game_running`` before it sets the mode.
+So we just do an extra loop that will stall for a while if ``start_playing`` hasn't set things up yet.

+{{< commit wait-until-game-really-starts >}}

-This code is a not quite right, because I'm using the ``touching`` routine and as we know it's possible for the bunny to be on a row below or above a log and stil register as touching it.
+This code is not quite right, because I'm using the ``touching`` routine and as we know it's possible for the bunny to be on a row below or above a log and stil register as touching it.
 We really want to use the custom ``hits`` routine.
 I'm going to make a custom version of the ``touching`` routine that solves this.
 The plan is to get a list containing all the clones, and then check them one-by-one to see if the the bunny is touching them.

 This uses ``all_clones``, the counterpart to the ``the_original`` function we used back when we wanted to access the Bunny sprite.
 I use the Python ``for`` loop to check each one in turn, using my ``hits`` function.
 If ``hits`` ever returns ``True`` to say that that particular log has hit the bunny then I return from the ``touching_any_log`` function immediately.
 I can't return ``False`` until I have checked _every_ log, of course, because even if the first log we check returns ``False`` for the hit checking one we check later in the list might still return ``True``.